sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

   - `vrs_out`: SBS-format output
 - `uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is an optional parameter that sets the UUID for this specific instance.
 It will override the global `UUID` parameter.
 This is only needed when you want to send different UUIDs to different aggregators.
 - `extra-arguments` can be any additional command line argument you want to pass to readsb, mlathub, or mlat-client.
 Example: `--net-only`.
 Please make sure to only once pass in an extra argument for each of the adsb|mlat|mlathub service.
+- To connect to a remote receiver and send MLAT data to a MLAT Server, create a `mlat` instance with these additional parameters - `input_connect=remote-host:port,lat=xx.xxxx,lon=yy.yyyy,alt=zzz`, where:
+  - `input_connect=remote-host:port` defines the remote receiver's hostname or IP address and the port number where BEAST output data is available
+  - `lat=xx.xxxx` defines the remote receiver's latitude
+  - `lon=yy.yyyy` defines the remote receiver's longitude
+  - `alt=zzz` defines the remote receiver's altitude in meters above the eliptoid (~above sea level)

 ##### Networking parameters